Cell Ranger6.4 (latest), printed on 10/04/2023

-Goal: To identify genes that distinguish between the healthy controls and acute myeloid leukemia sample.
+Goal: To identify genes that distinguish between the healthy controls and acute myeloid leukemia (AML) sample.

-First, switch into Categories mode in the sidebar if you have not already done so.
-Click on the category selector at the top of the sidebar, and select 'AMLStatus'.
+Switch into Categories mode in the Mode Selector.
+Click on the Category Selector at the top of the Mode Panel and select 'AMLStatus'.
 You can see that the cells are divided into 'Normal' and 'Patient' groups.
 Note: the AMLStatus was derived from the spreadsheet passed to cellranger aggr, as described here.

-Next, let's find out whether there are any genes that uniquely characterize these two groups.
-This is possible using the options at the bottom of the Categories Mode panel.
+Finding genes that uniquely characterize two groups is possible using the options at the bottom of the Categories mode panel.
 There are two options, Significant Feature Comparison and Feature Type.
-The AMLTutorial dataset only has gene features, so we are left to choose between comparison options.
-They are:
+The AML Tutorial dataset only has gene features.
+We will choose between two comparison options:

-Let's select Locally Distinguishing this time.
+Select Locally Distinguishing this time.
 Click on the calculator button in the bottom right to begin the calculation.
 Depending on the number of cores on your machine and the speed of your hard drive, this should take between 3 and 15 seconds.
 For optimal differential expression performance, use Loupe Browser 6.0 or later.

 Once complete, a new data table and heatmap will appear in the data panel: